-What is a Service Management Office?A service management office (SMO) is a center of excellence within your organization chartered to improve the quality, effectiveness and efficiency of delivering services to your users and business functions.
+What is a Service Management Office?A service management office (SMO) is a center of excellence within your organization chartered to improve the quality, effectiveness, and efficiency of delivering services to your users and business functions.
 The SMO accomplishes this charter by leveraging industry standards and best practices – applying them to your organization’s unique environment.Service management has been a familiar concept for many years and has become a common framework for IT organizations to contemplate, plan and manage the activities they perform in support of the broader business organization.
 The challenge many IT organizations face when implementing service management is balancing the desire for centralized control and process consistency with the efficiency and scale that is the result of distributing (federating) service management activities to different parts of the organization.
 The service management office provides a solution to that challenge by creating a function with the explicit purpose of coordinating service-management activities throughout the IT organization.When many different people are involved in delivering services, it is important to have clear accountability for all of the services your organization provides (both business and IT services).
-This includes owning the vision for and the execution of the design, delivery, orchestration and support of the services.
+This includes owning the vision for and the execution of the design, delivery, orchestration, and support of the services.
 This “all-up” accountability ensures users receive consistent service experiences, regardless of which IT teams are involved in service delivery.

-Differences between a SMO and PMOThe service-management-office concept is an adaptation of the Project/Program-management-office (PMO) concept used in the project management discipline for decades.
+Differences between an SMO and PMOThe service-management-office concept is an adaptation of the Project/Program-management-office (PMO) concept used in the project management discipline for decades.
 Just like a PMO, the SMO provides a central point of focus within the organization to drive efficiency and effectiveness: efficiency through the sharing of common resources and effectiveness through centralized programs that provide education, techniques, processes, tools, etc.

 PMO vs. SMO Charter

 The difference between a PMO and SMO is the context they are chartered to coordinate.
 PMOs coordinate projects – temporary endeavors to achieve a specific outcome.
 SMOs coordinate continuous activities of managing the end-to-end lifecycle of services.
 Because of the difference in scope, each of these concepts is likely to have a structure based on their own set of discipline-specific industry standards and best practices.
-PMOs often align to best practices from the Project Management Institute (PMI) while most SMOs leverage standards, such as ITIL and Lean IT.
+PMOs often align with best practices from the Project Management Institute (PMI) while most SMOs leverage standards, such as ITIL and Lean IT.